 If you’re going with a values committee/team approach, ask yourself the following questions when choosing its members:

-• Who understands your culture really well?
+- Who understands our culture well?

-• Does someone demonstrate the qualities of an “ideal employee?”
+- Does someone demonstrate the qualities of an “ideal employee?”

-Produce a rough first draft (ideally of both values and value statements).
+Create a rough first draft (ideally of both values and value statements).
 Don’t worry about wordsmithing and refining just yet, as you will go through several rounds of feedback and revision.

 6. Discuss Interpretation and Value Statements